suneel0101/python-level-2/README.md

 # Objectives
 Students will be able to
 - write reusable functions with ease
-- use classes and object-oriented programming to encapsulate their logic
+- comfortably use existing Python libraries, like the `csv` and `random` libraries
-- comfortably use existing Python libraries, like the `csv` library
+- write scripts and execute them in the terminal or interact with them in the python shell

 # New Workflow